natasharojany/Matching-Game/Daily Report/DailyReport_Lance.md

   - Worked on formatting today.
 The game is fully fumctional, just could add a few things.
   - DIdn't really struggle with anything today
   - Hopefully we will start on making a win alert or something once you beat the game.

+  ## May 16
+  - Worked on getting a message to play once you win the game
+  - Struggled with ^^
+  - After this, there isn't much more we can do.